MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 - Stress testing
 - Integrating new source code

-Building with -fsanitize=address and using your existing test assets is a highly recommended, step in properly testing your software.
-With just a [simple recompile](#Command-line), you can expose many difficult to find, errors with **no false positives**.
+Building with `-fsanitize=address` and using your existing test assets, is a highly recommended step in properly testing your software.
+With just a [simple recompile](#Simple-command-line-interface), you can expose many difficult to find, errors with **no false positives**.
 This class of errors is not found with [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) or [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).

 ## Developer Message

- The Address Sanitizer is a compiler based technology [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
+ The Address Sanitizer is a compiler based technology targeting a runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
 This [compiler](#Compiler) and [runtime](#Address-Sanitizer-Runtimes) technology has become the "defacto" industry standard for finding memory safety issues.
 We now offer this technology as a fully supported feature in Visual Studio for the Windows platform.
 If your existing code compiles with our current Windows compiler, then it will compile with the extra flag -fsanitize=address under any level of optimization and all other compatible flags (e.g., /RTC is not compatible, yet).

 Microsoft recommends using the Address Sanitizer in these **three standard workflows**: